Mohammad-Rahmati/Application_Insights_Demo/README.md

 </div>

 ### Remove Application Insight from Console
+Off-the-shelf Application Insights can send and digest a high volume of information, potentially causing unnecessary costs for monitoring.
+Although it is a simple method for deploying telemetry collection from your app, it lacks flexibility.
+To have more control over the telemetry behavior of the app, we need to manually define the Application Insights connection and telemetry configuration.

+#### IMPORTANT
+It is important not to use `APPLICATIONINSIGHTS_CONNECTION_STRING` as the name of the environment variable since the function app automatically enables the Application Insights agent and collects data again.
+Therefore, whether you are defining the connection string locally in `local.settings.json` or in the environment variables of your function app, you should use another name, such as `APP_INSIGHTS_CONNECTION_STRING`.
+With this name, the Application Insights agent will not be automatically enabled.
+Another important point is that, in addition to `Microsoft.ApplicationInsights.AspNetCore`, the `Microsoft.NET.Sdk.Functions` package inherently searches for the `APPLICATIONINSIGHTS_CONNECTION_STRING` variable and, if present in local or cloud environments, will override the settings and send all the logs to Application Insights.
+Thus, by using a different name than `APPLICATIONINSIGHTS_CONNECTION_STRING`, we both prevent the agent from being automatically enabled and the `Microsoft.NET.Sdk.Functions` package from sending telemetry.

 Let's remove Application Insights from the Function App and achieve the same goal through code instead of a non-code agent implementation.
 To remove Application Insights from the Function App, access the Environment Variables section and delete the Application Insight variables.
 This action restores the Function App's Application Insight section to its original state.
 It automatically reactivates once the variables are removed.
 You need to remove the following variables:
 1. APPINSIGHTS_INSTRUMENTATIONKEY
 2. APPLICATIONINSIGHTS_CONNECTION_STRING